pkraker/shuttleworth-fellowship/application.md

 This is an issue for researchers, who spend a lot of time and effort on gaining and keeping an overview of scientific fields.
 But researchers have a community of peers that supports them in this task.
 People outside the scientific system, however - students, who would like to make sense of a new study subject, or citizens who would like to learn about the newest research on an illness - are usually without a network of peers and therefore often lost.
 This may mean that they can’t find information for the paper that they need to write; in the worst case, this may mean that they don’t find out about a lifesaving treatment in time.

-There is a huge demand for better exploration and discovery tools, inside and outside of academia, but there are no large-scale attempts to provide these tools this in an open manner.
+There is a huge demand for better exploration and discovery tools, inside and outside of academia, but there are no large-scale attempts to provide these tools in an open manner.
 I am set to change that.

 #### 2) What change do you want to make in the world?